minetest-mods-camp/arena_lib/DOCS.md

 No matter the type of property, they're all shared between arenas.
 Better said, their values can change, but there can't be an arena with more or less properties than another.

 #### 1.5.1 Arena properties
 The difference between `properties` and temp/player/team's is that the former will be stored by the the mod so that when the server reboots it'll still be there, while the others won't and they reset every time a match ends.
 Everything but `properties` is temporary.
-In our case, for instance, we don't want the kill leader to be preserved outside of a match, thus we go to our `arena_lib.register_minigame(...)` and write:
+In our case, for instance, we don't want the kill leader to be preserved outside of a match, thus we go to our `arena_lib.register_minigame(..)` and write:

 ```lua
 arena_lib.register_minigame("mymod", {